bmartine24/general_protocols/Phosphate_Assay.md

    3. Add 5ml of potassium antimony tartrate solution
    4. Add 70ml MQ water
    5. Store room temp, solution is shelf stable for months
-2. Potassium Phosphate (K3PO4) Primary Stock **CORRECT MATH
+2. Potassium Phosphate (K2HPO4) Primary Stock **CORRECT MATH
-   1. Weigh ~ 1 g of K3PO4 into 50 mL Centrifuge tube
+   1. Weigh ~0.5g of K2HPO4 into 50mL Centrifuge tube
    2. Add 50 mL water, vortex
    3. Calculate exact concentration
-      1. ________g / [(212.27g/mol)x50mL] * 1x10^9 = μM
+      1. ________g / [(174.18g/mol)x50mL] * 1x10^9 = μM
-      2. E.g. If 1 g, = 94220 μM
+      2. E.g. If 0.5 g, = 57412 μM

 ### Materials Preparation
 1. Remove samples from -80 freezer, place on ice to thaw
 2. Make Working phosphate stock (1000 μM)
    1. Make 50 mL of 1000 μM working stock from primary stock, C1V1 = C2V2
-   3. Primary Stock Conc _________ μM x ____  mL = 1000 μM x 50 mL
+   3. Primary Stock Conc _________ μM x ____  mL = 1000μM x 50 mL
-      1. E.g. X = (1000*50/94220) = 0.531 mL = 53.1 μL
+      1. E.g. X = (1000*50/94220) = 0.871mL = 871μL
-   4. Add 53.1 μL of primarily stock to 49.469 mL MQ water
+   4. Add 871μL of primarily stock to 49.129mL MQ water
    5. Store in the fridge
 3. Label 9x 50 mL centrifuge tubes as follows:
-   1. 1000 nM
+   1. 1000nM
-   2. 500 nM
+   2. 500nM
-   3. 250 nM
+   3. 250nM
-   4. 125 nM
+   4. 125nM
-   5. 62.5 nM
+   5. 62.5nM
-   6. 31.25 nM
+   6. 31.25nM
-   7. 15.625 nM
+   7. 15.625nM
-   8. 7.8125 nM
+   8. 7.8125nM
-   9. 0 nM
+   9. 0nM
 4. Rinse all centrifuge tubes 3x each with MQ water before use
-5. Add 25 mL MQ water to each tube except the 1000 nM tube.
-Add 50mL water to the 1000 nM tube
+5. Add 25mL MQ water to each tube except the 1000nM tube.
+Add 50mL water to the 1000nM tube
-6. Add 50 μL of the 1000 μM Working stock into the labeled 1000 nM centrifuge tube containing 50mL of water.
+6. Add 50μL of the 1000μM Working stock into the labeled 1000nM centrifuge tube containing 50mL of water.
 Vortex.
-7. Take 25 mL from the 1000 nM tube and add to the “500 nM” tube.
+7. Take 25mL from the 1000nM tube and add to the “500nM” tube.
 Mix well.
-8. Continue, using serial dilutions by adding 25 mL of each previous tube to the 25 mL of water in the next.
+8. Continue, using serial dilutions by adding 25mL of each previous tube to the 25mL of water in the next.

 ### Primary Procedure
-1. Transfer 5 mL of sample or standard into a 15 mL reaction tube
+1. Transfer 5mL of sample or standard into a 15mL reaction tube
-2. Add 150 μL of MIXED REAGENT and homogenize
+2. Add 150μL of MIXED REAGENT and vortex
-3. Add 150 μL of Ascorbic Acid and homogenize
+3. Add 150μL of Ascorbic Acid and vortex
-4. Let the samples react for 30 min in the dark
+4. Let the samples react for 30min in the dark
    1. Can be achieved with aluminum foil
-5. Transfer 1 mL of sample into a glass/disposable cuvette and measure absorbance at 880 nm in the spectrophotometer
+5. Transfer 1mL of sample into a glass/disposable cuvette and measure absorbance at 880nm in the spectrophotometer
-   1. The color for the samples is stable for up to 1 hour
+   1. The color for the samples is stable for up to 1hr
    2. Standards for this method are measured immediately before and after samples to correct for drift

 ### Waste Protocols
 1. All chemical waste can be disposed of in the same container; none are sink disposable